 1. The Princess Louise, Holborn

 As far as tiles are concerned, The Princess Louise gives the Alhambra, 19th century Manchester and Topps Tiles a run for their money.
-So candied with tiles is this gin palace, you kind of want to lick it.
-The pub's divvied up into various nooks and crannies, and you may have to bide your time for the best perch (or any seat at all), but boy, is it worth it.
+In fact, so candied with tiles, chocolate-coloured wood panels and decorative frosted glass is this gin palace, you kind of want to... lick it?
+(They've probably banned that too.)
+The pub's divvied up into various nooks and crannies, and you may have to bide your time for the best perch, but boy, is it worth it.
 After draining two or three extra stouts, gentlemen can relieve themselves at the Grade II listed urinals.
-That's tantamount to being allowed to piss on the BT Tower.
-A full-on treat of a pub.
+How many other artistic masterpieces are you actively encouraged to piss on?

 The Princess Louise, 208 High Holborn, WC1V 7EP